bjbiggerstaff/PooledInfRate/README.md

 Index” used to quantify the level of pathogen in vector species, such as the amount of West Nile virus in a population of vector mosquitoes.

-## DISCLAIMER

-This package/application is provided without warranty of any kind.

-While every effort has been made to ensure that that routines provide correct and accurate results, all responsibility for the use of the results belongs to the user.

 ## Public Domain

 This repository constitutes a work of the United States Government and